 Once the need for student and employee accountability is determined, MDC will request assistance from the Greater Miami and the Keys chapter of the American Red Cross.
-The Director of Emergency Preparedness is responsible for collaborating with the Greater Miami and the Keys chapter of the American Red Cross on a regular basis.
+The Assistant Vice Provost - Emergency Management is responsible for collaborating with the Greater Miami and the Keys chapter of the American Red Cross on a regular basis.